Written by Guest Contributor: Kevin Li, CEO at PlayDate

 Tip 1: Hiding treats around the house

 Dogs love to hunt, find and sniff in the wild.
 As Alexandra Horowitz describes in her great book “Being a Dog”, a dog’s sense of smell is how they perceive the world.
-Hiding treats around the house for them to find will keep them mentally stimulated and also allow them an opportunity to practice using their sense of smell, something they are probably using less of when stuck at home.
+Hiding treats like these around the house like these, for them to find will keep them mentally stimulated and also allow them an opportunity to practice using their sense of smell, something they are probably using less of when stuck at home.
 Check out Pawstruck for bone and chew alternatives.

 Tip 2: Obedience training

 Obedience training is incredibly valuable for dogs, and not just to ensure they stay good citizens as part of society.
 Oftentimes, dog owners focus on obedience training early on in a dog’s life and then stop once they’ve “been trained.”
 However, it’s important to remember that there are other long-term health benefits to obedience training too.
 As Andrea Arden reminds us, “trick training is likely to result in better health, increased flexibility, balance and concentration as well as a boost in your dog’s confidence.”

 That’s why it’s so important to keep up with obedience training throughout your dog’s life.
 Even just ten minutes a day can provide a great boost to a pet’s confidence!
 Check out your PetHub Perk with GoodPup to get an awesome deal on professional training!